JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 You can also collaborate with other Kotlin notebooks in real-time, receive smart coding assistance as you write code, and share results through interactive or static reports.

-### Jupyter Notebook with Kotlin kernel
+### Jupyter Notebook with Kotlin Kernel

 [Jupyter Notebook](https://jupyter.org/) is an open-source web application that allows you to create and share documents containing code, visualizations, and Markdown text.
-[Kotlin-jupyter](https://github.com/Kotlin/kotlin-jupyter) is an open-source project that brings Kotlin support to Jupyter Notebook to harness Kotlin's power within the Jupyter environment.
+[Kotlin-Jupyter](https://github.com/Kotlin/kotlin-jupyter) is an open-source project that brings Kotlin support to Jupyter Notebook to harness Kotlin's power within the Jupyter environment.

 ## Kandy